sealmove/nimitai/README.md

 ```
 ### How does it work?
 - [npeg](https://github.com/zevv/npeg) is used to parse a `.ksy` file (special thanks to [zevv](https://github.com/zevv) for this awesome library <3).
-- The ksy AST is used to generate procedures for parsing a file into a structured Nim object.
+- The KSY AST is used to generate procedures for parsing a file into a structured Nim object.

 *everything is done at compile-time*